 At Adelaide Bhavan, the girls learn new skills, and are helped to make the vital but difficult transition from institutional to independent living.
 Adelaide Bhavan addresses the higher education, academic or vocational needs of each girl.
 The unit provides continuity of care, while building on the programmes already undertaken, thereby empowering them into ‘mainstream’ life as responsible, self-reliant and dignified women.

 Most of the girls at Adelaide Bhavan have moved there from Valsalya Bhavan, and have been in the care system for many years.
 Despite their difficult background, the girls are all doing exceptionally well in their late teens/early twenties.
-All but two of the girls are in higher education, and having seen their friends excel in their studies, these two girls have now also expressed a desire to return to study.

 The older girls too have sponsors, and this has been a great factor in enabling and equipping them to go away to college and study, some of them returning to AB at weekends or holidays.